The Baby (TV series): Development

 In August 2020, it was announced HBO had given a series order to The Baby.
 Robins-Grace, Jane Featherstone, Carolyn Strauss, and Naomi de Pear were confirmed as executive producers with Lucy Gaymer producing.
-The Baby is produced by HBO, Sky Atlantic, Sister Pictures, and Gaymer's Proverbial Pictures.
+The Baby is produced by HBO, Sky Atlantic, Sister, and Gaymer's Proverbial Pictures.
 Nicole Kassell joined in December 2020 as a lead director and executive producer.
 Stacey Gregg, Faraz Shariat and Elle Jones also serve as directors.

-Writing

 Sophie Goodhart, Kara Smith, Anchuli Felicia King and Susan Stanton serve as writers on the series.
 Bisha K. Ali serves as a consulting producer.

 Casting

 In June 2021, Michelle de Swarte was cast as Natasha, while Amira Ghazalla was cast as Mrs. Eaves and Amber Grappy as Bobbi.
 In February 2022, Patrice Naiambana, Sinéad Cusack, Shvorne Marks, Isy Suttie, Tanya Reynolds, Seyan Sarvan, Karl Davies, and Divian Ladwa joined the series.

 Filming

 Filming began on 31 May 2021 in the United Kingdom.
+The series wrapped in November 2021.